Israel–Syria relations: Peace, security, and non-aggression agreements

+2025 Negotiations

+Following the establishment of al-Sharaa's government, talks began again on a border deal.
+Syria said that its goal is an agreement similar to the 1974 agreement, and that control over the Golan Heights and Mount Hermon are not being discussed.
+Separately the Syrian president said that there could be a peace agreement with Israel if it benefited Syria, but that normalization was off the table.
+Syria's Information minister Hamza al-Mustafa said that joining the Abraham Accords was off the table until Israel withdraws from the Golan Heights.

+In late October 2025, Israeli sources told Al Arabiya that an agreement was close, based on the 1974 agreement.
+The agreement reportedly includes a trilateral committee of Israeli, Syrian, and American representatives, guarantees for minority protection in southern Syria, and an Israeli commitment to Syrian territorial integrity.

 Israeli humanitarian aid to Syrians

-Operation Good Neighbor (2016-2018)
+Operation Good Neighbor (2016–2018)

 In June 2016, the Israeli military began Operation Good Neighbor, a multi-faceted humanitarian relief operation to prevent starvation of Syrians who live along the border and provide basic or advanced medical treatment.

 The aid consisted of medical care, water, electricity, education or food and was given to Syrians near the ceasefire line between Israel and Syria, often escorted across by Israeli soldiers.
 Over 200,000 Syrians received such aid, and more than 4,000 of them were treated in Israeli hospitals from 2013 to September 2018.
 Many of the treated victims were civilians, often children.
 Allegations have been made that some were rebel fighters from the Free Syrian Army.
 This theory is supported by the claim that Israel had a strategic interest in aiding the rebels; they fought against both ISIL and Iranian-allied forces.

+COVID-19 Vaccines

+In 2021, Israel agreed to fund an undisclosed number of coronavirus vaccines for the Syrian people via a Russian intermediary, in exchange for the release of an Israeli citizen who illegally crossed the border.

-Israeli humanitarian assistance in aftermath of Syrian earthquake (2023-)
+Israeli humanitarian assistance in the aftermath of the Syrian earthquake (2023)

-Shortly after of the 2023 Turkey and Syria earthquake, the State of Israel received a requestGovernment of Turkey for assistance from the Israel Defense Force in search and rescue and recovery efforts, and the IDF deployed a large team of approximately 500 search and rescue professionals to assist the Turks in the aftermath of the earthquake.
+Shortly after of the 2023 Turkey and Syria earthquake, the State of Israel received a Government of Turkey request for assistance from the Israel Defense Force in search and rescue and recovery efforts, and the IDF deployed a large team of approximately 500 search and rescue professionals to assist the Turks in the aftermath of the earthquake.
 Prime Minister Benjamin Netanyahu has said he also received a request from Syria through Russian interlocutors to send aid to Syria and assist in search and rescue operations there even though the two nations are technically in a state of war and do not have relations.
 Israel has plans to send aid to Syria, including humanitarian aid, medication, blankets, and tents.
 In contrast to the assistance provided by Israel to Turkey, any assistance provided to Syria by the Israeli government would not involve the military, according to IDF spokesman Ran Kochav who stated that the military was not involved in potential aid to Syria.